-Key management personnel includes those persons having authority and responsibility for planning, directing, and controlling the activities of the Company as a whole.
-The Company has determined that key management personnel consists of members of the Board and corporate officers, including the Company's Chief Executive Officer and Chief Financial Officer.
+The Company's related parties consist of its key management personnel.
+Key management personnel are those persons having authority and responsibility for planning, directing, and controlling the activities of the Company, directly or indirectly, and consist of its directors, the Chief Executive Officer, and the Chief Financial Officer.
 Related party transactions not otherwise disclosed in these financial statements are: